devgoeth/tbot/README.md

 ### Wizard Mode

-You can execute command from function and create step by step wizards
+You can execute command from function in Controllers and create step by step wizards

 ``` php
 public function wizard(){